datadryad/dryad-app/app/views/stash_engine/pages/_definitions.html.md

   </div>

   <div>
-  <dt>Research Data.</dt>
+  <dt>Renewal Period</dt>
-  <dd>The digital information collected, observed or created to validate, reproduce or better understand research findings.</dd>
+  <dd>The period following the scheduled end of a Partnership Agreement, which may be for one or multiple years.</dd>
   </div>

   <div>
-  <dt>Renewal Period</dt>
+  <dt>Research Data.</dt>
-  <dd>The period following the scheduled end of a Partnership Agreement, which may be for one or multiple years.</dd>
+  <dd>The digital information collected, observed, or created to validate, reproduce, or better understand research findings.</dd>
   </div>

   <div>